 Hottant is a name that first reached England following the Norman Conquest of 1066.
 The Hottant family lived in Haughton, Cheshire.
 The name of this place derives from the Old English word halh, which means nook or recess, and tun, which means village or settlement.
 There are numerous places son named in England and an individual case of the name may derive from any of those locations.

 Early Origins of the Hottant family

 Important Dates for the Hottant family

 This web page shows only a small excerpt of our Hottant research.
-Another 343 words (24 lines of text) covering the years 1114, 1130, 1605, 1691, 1720 and 1720 are included under the topic Early Hottant History in all our PDF Extended History products and printed products wherever possible.
+Another 172 words (12 lines of text) covering the years 1114, 1130, 1605, 1691, 1720 and 1720 are included under the topic Early Hottant History in all our PDF Extended History products and printed products wherever possible.

 Hottant Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Hottant has been recorded under many different variations, including Haughton, Houghton, Hoctor, Hector and others.

 Early Notables of the Hottant family (pre 1700)